-Nestled on 64 acres in the forested hills of Washington Park, the Oregon Zoo is just five minutes from downtown Portland, easily accessible by MAX light rail, TriMet bus #63 or by auto on Highway 26 West, the Sunset Highway.
-Parking costs $2.00.
+Nestled on 64 acres in the forested hills of Washington Park, the Oregon Zoo is just five minutes west of downtown Portland, easily accessible by public transit and just off Highway 26.
+Parking charges apply.

-The zoo is a perfect place to explore more exotic habitats.
+The zoo is also the perfect place to learn about animals and explore their habitats around the world.
 Red Ape Reserve showcases orangutans and white-cheeked gibbons.
-Predators of the Serengeti houses lions, cheetah, and African wild dogs, while the Africa Savanna is home to rhinos, hippos, zebras, giraffes, and more.
-The Africa Rainforest features fruit bats, monkeys, crocodiles, and many bright and colorful birds.
+Predators of the Serengeti houses lions and cheetahs, while the Africa Savanna is home to rhinos, hippos, giraffes and more.
+The Africa Rainforest features fruit bats, monkeys, crocodiles, and many bright and colorful birds, including flamingos.
 The Amazon Flooded Forest gives visitors a peek at some of the many animals living in the most diverse ecosystem in the world.
-Other zoo residents include black bears, cougars, polar bears, penguins, lorikeets, Amur tigers, and leopards all living in lush exhibits recreating their natural habitats.
+At the Asian elephant habitat, visitors can connect with Portland’s elephant family and learn about their care—the Oregon Zoo is recognized worldwide for its Asian elephant program, which has spanned more than 60 years.
+Other zoo residents include black bears, cougars, polar bears, penguins, Amur tigers and leopards, all living in lush exhibits recreating their natural habitats.

 Visitors can hop aboard the Washington Park and Zoo Railway for a ride through the forested hillsides surrounding the zoo.
-During the summer, visitors may enjoy the four-mile loop or get off at the Rose Garden and take a stroll, enjoying a view of the city, and catch a later train back to the zoo.
-The zoo is Oregon’s most popular paid attraction.
+During the summer, visitors may enjoy the four-mile loop or get off at the International Rose Test Garden and take a stroll, enjoying a view of the city, and catch a later train back to the zoo.

 Address: 4001 SW Canyon Rd., Portland 97221